EricSutherland/Tipping-Tower/README.md

 - As the levels increase so will the speed of the floors movement increasing the difficultly as you get higher.
 - Perfect placements will cause a combo which can earn bonuses such as extra floors or slow speed.
 - Imperfect placements will reduce the size of the floor you have and make it harder to place the next floor on top.
-- you will win by reaching your target height and lose if you miss place the floor.
+- you will win by reaching your target height and lose if you misplace the floor.

 ##Further Improvements
-- Mobile Scale: although it can be played on mobile devices, using the inbuilt chrome device mode, it would be beneficial to resize the canvas dependant on the devices screen size.
+- **Mobile Scale:** although it can be played on mobile devices, using the inbuilt chrome device mode, it would be beneficial to resize the canvas dependant on the device's screen size.
-- Bonus Slot Wheel: it was originally intended to have a slot wheel spin to decide which bonus to apply, with different amount of extra floors and slow speed, with the better ones being rarer.
+- **Bonus Slot Wheel:** it was originally intended to have a slot wheel spin to decide which bonus to apply, with different amount of extra floors and slow speed, with the better ones being rarer.
-- Sound in IE and Safari: currently the chosen method of playing audio is not supported in IE and Safari cannot play sound without Quicktime, which can cause the game to not load.
+- **Sound in IE and Safari:** currently the chosen method of playing audio is not supported in IE and Safari cannot play sound without Quicktime, which can cause the game to not load.

 ##Resource References
 Arrow Images: https://pixabay.com/en/arrow-upwards-facing-up-north-31197/